 And, of late, I have not always felt particularly inspired.
 A certain amount of inspiration, as well as imagination, determination and just plain hard work is required to produce reasonably good content for Blog Posts.
 Oh, I have ideas… Lots of ideas!
 However, translating these ideas into words and images has often just been more than my weary mind can wrap itself around.
 My life is divided into so many compartments— Mom, Daughter, gardener, housekeeper, cook, website manager, etsy store owner, thrift and estate sale shopper, bookkeeper, and on and on… Sometimes I just can’t decide what to do next.

 However, here I am writing a Blog Post, and promising myself at least, to do better in the days to come, at keeping up with this project, and promoting it better.
 Though I tag and try to do SEO, post on social media, engage with followers, etc., I just haven’t made this site really work.
-My old Blog— A Glitch in Time (Now taken down) — consistently got more traffic than the new site does, and I have only posted twice in the past year (2015).
+My old Blog— A Glitch in Time (Now taken down) — consistently got more traffic than the new site does, and I have only posted on it twice in the past year (2015).
 I pondered long and hard on the how and why of this traffic difference.
 I put a lot more effort into Social Media and promotion these days, and I do see an upswing on our shop views and sales, so perhaps it is mostly that I have not given enough time to good content.
 My most popular posts on the old Blog were my Spiritual Ramblings which I really did not plan to carry over here, my craft room posts and tutorials.
 We will try to include more of the latter in the near future.
 Hopefully, I can get the other also very busy O Deer Ladies to contribute more often.

-In the meanwhile, I have worked on and hopefully refined the branding on both the site, my social media and the Shop.
-The up-shoot of all this effort was that I just have not been happy with the look and feel of O-Deer (now O Deer Mercantile).
+In the meanwhile, I have worked on and hopefully refined the branding on both the site, my social media and the shop.
+The up-shoot of all this effort was that I just have not been happy with the look and feel of O Deer Mercantile.
 The beauty of using a CMS (Content Management System) framework such as WordPress for your website is the comparative ease with which you can make substantial changes in both content and style.
 In the past, I have used Drupal and did a bit of work on Joomla, but when it was time to set up my own site, away from the safety and ease of Blogger, I chose to use WordPress.
 After building two sites with this very flexible and comparatively easy framework, I am hooked, and would recommend this platform to anyone wanting to create their own website.
 There is plenty of information and loads of how-to tutorials on the internet.
 The WordPress.org site offers a wealth of resources and help.
 There are also many wonderful books on the subject.
 I used WordPress 24-Hour Trainer by George Plumley, and found it to be a thorough and very useful guide.

 Besides extending functionality and including all sorts of fun and useful widgets to make a website hum by adding plug-ins, you can change the entire style and look of your website by changing themes.
 There are many free and reasonably priced themes available.
 The WordPress Theme page offers literally thousands of options for free themes.
 There are many sites that sell reasonably priced themes also.
 Creative Market and ThemeForest are two of my favorites.